 In spring 2016, as a response to the changes in innovation landscape, VTT initiated a novel kind of bottom-up strategy process together with its 2200 employees, management, customers, and partners.
 The process started from a situation analysis of VTT and the operational environment.
 All VTT teams (app.
 100) were asked for input on four key issues.
 Five Task Forces from across VTT (app.
 50 persons) analysed the input, made customer testing, and formulated recommendations on strategic choices for VTT.
 Strategy team (3 people) guided the process and made crystallisations out from the recommendations.

 After the ground work of gap analysis with HR, a workshop was organized for research area manager, research team leaders, researchers and specialist to discuss and comment on the content and the required actions.
 The gap analysis document was also shared in a workspace for the workshop attendees to continue the discussion.
 On the final stage the required actions were synchronized to the same schedule as the actions in VTT strategy.
+More detailed description of the gap analysis process can be found from annex 1 of VTT HRS4R.

 After the implementation a